Mahmood Opens Up About Personal Growth and Artistic Evolution Since the Pandemic

 What is your favorite video game?

 Pokemon.
-If I said this to a real videogamer he would be [confused] but I’m a huge fan of Pokemon in general.
-In fact, in a few months they’re dropping the next game that is the shiny pearl and diamond and I want to buy it.
+If I said this to a real videogamer, he would be [confused], but I’m a huge fan of Pokémon in general.
+In fact, in a few months, they’re dropping the next game that is the shiny pearl and diamond, and I want to buy it.

 You have released many varying visuals for different songs on this album.
 How did you come up with the concept for these visuals?